bradyep/bs-custom-song-utilities/README.md

 * Give you an overview of how many songs are in your favorites and playlists and how much hard drive space you can save by deleting all other custom songs
 * Delete all custom songs not found in your favorites or in a playlist

+## Installation

+It's just a Powershell script, so no installation required.
+Simply click on the file name (`bs-custom-song-utilities.ps1`) above in GitHub to open the page for the script and then click the 'Download raw file' button on the upper-right to download the script.

 ## Usage

 Run the script without any parameters for an overview on how to use it: